Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Derik de Bruin - Bank of America Merrill Lynch

 Hi, great.
 Thanks for getting me in.
 Two questions, one's fast, and one's a little bit longer.
-The short one, unless I missed it, could you – Tony, could you give me the FX impact for the BSI and the BEST segments, how was that split?
+The short one, unless I missed it, could you – Tony, could you give me the FX impact for the BSI and the BEST segments, how was it split?

 Frank H. Laukien - Bruker Corp.